ManishRohilla/Coursera_GoogleItAuto..Github/README.md

 --> git remote update == If we want to get the contents of remote branches without automatically merging any contents into the local branches, we can call git remote update.

 **git pull will merge branches with fast-forward algo. automatically**

+Once our branch has been properly reviewed and tested, it can get merged back into the master branch.
+One option is to use the git merge command.
+Another option is to use the git rebase command.

+**Rebasing means changing the base commit that's used for our branch.
+Uses fast-forward merge**

+# Ques- What does “git rebase refactor” do?
+# Ans - Move the current branch on top of the refactor branch

+--> git rebase BranchName == Move the current branch on the top of BranchName.

+--> git rebase --continue == To continue the rebasing that was failed due to any conflict.